 Intellectual Property (IP) funds will acquire the IP of retail and consumer brands, license out the brand to licensees and collect royalty payments in return.
 These funds target investments with equity-like return potential with a high current yield, hoping to increase the intellectual property's valuation as well as provide downside protection through guaranteed minimum royalty payments.
-The intellectual property acquired includes trademarks, patents, and copyrights in targeted sectors including apparel, accessories, health & beauty, electronics, housewares, food & beverage and entertainment.
-Such a 7 fund would enter into licensing agreements with retailers and wholesale licensees who pay royalties and related income and fees for the right to use the IP owned by the fund.
+The intellectual property acquired include trademarks, patents and copyrights in targeted sectors including apparel, accessories, health & beauty, electronics, housewares, food & beverage and entertainment.
+Such a fund would enter into licensing agreements with retailers and wholesale licensees who pay royalties and related income and fees for the right to use the IP owned by the fund.

-Litigation finance funds will provide asset-backed capital investments into mature litigation cases where there is established liability of the defendant and precedent regarding the settlement.
+Litigation finance funds will provide asset-backed capital investments into mature litigation cases where there is established liability of the defendant and precedent regarding settlement.
 They invest in recourse and non-recourse advances to fund the following: commercial litigation or arbitration proceedings, enforcement of judgments and awards, and recovery of misappropriated assets; debtor-in-possession matters; and cases or portfolios of cases from certain law firms throughout the United States supported by personal injury, wrongful death, medical malpractice, mass tort, class action, and other similar cases, whether those cases are settled, in settlement discussions, in court, or have jury verdicts (on appeal or not), and whether they involve one or more jurisdictions, class actions, or other circumstances.
 Target returns are in the high teens.

 While historically made available only to institutional investors, Amadeus Wealth Alternatives has access to these funds at lower minimums for individual investors.
 Please do not hesitate to contact us at 212-697-330 should you wish to discuss investing in any of these alternatives.
 Our opinions are subject to change without notice and are not intended as investment advice or a solicitation for the purchase or sale of any investment or security.
 Please consult your financial professional before making any investment decision.

-*Disclaimer - Potential investors should be aware that an investment in Limited Partnerships involves a significant degree of risk and, therefore, should be undertaken only by investors capable of evaluating the risks of a Fund and bearing the risks they represent.
-In addition, there may be occasions when the Principals, General Partner, Advisor, Sub-Advisor, and their respective affiliates may encounter actual and potential conflicts of interest with respect to a Fund.
-Prospective investors in a Fund should carefully read the Risks section of the Private Placement Memorandum for each fund and consider the information discussed therein which enumerates certain material risk factors and conflicts with respect to the Fund.
+*Potential investors should be aware that an investment in Limited Partnerships involves a significant degree of risk and, therefore, should be undertaken only by investors capable of evaluating the risks of a Fund and bearing the risks they represent.
+In addition, there may be occasions when the Principals, General Partner, Advisor, Sub-Advisor and their respective affiliates may encounter actual and potential conflicts of interest with respect to a Fund.
+Prospective investors in a Fund should carefully read the Risks Section of the Private Placement Memorandum for each fund and consider the information discussed therein which enumerates certain material risk factors and conflicts with respect to the Fund.
 If any of the events discussed in these sections occur, the Fund’s business, financial condition, results of operations and prospects could be materially adversely affected.
-In such a case, performance could decline, the Fund’s ability to achieve its investment objective could be negatively impacted and investors may lose all or part of their investment.
+In such case, performance could decline, the Fund’s ability to achieve its investment objective could be negatively impacted and investors may lose all or part of their investment.